 You must pass a thorough due diligence process conducted by the Community Malta Agency, meet the policy criteria of the Maltese citizenship by naturalization program, and make the necessary investments to be successful in your application.

 How long until I can get a Maltese passport via Malta citizenship by naturalization?

-The Malta citizenship by naturalization application process is one of the fastest between all Golden Visa investment programs, where successful applicants who are compliant with the scheme’s policy are granted dual citizenship and a European passport in as little as 12 to 36 months.
+The Malta citizenship by naturalization application process is one of the fastest between all investment immigration programs, where successful applicants who are compliant with the scheme’s policy are granted dual citizenship and a European passport in as little as 12 to 36 months.
 The time period leading to a Maltese passport and Malta dual citizenship by naturalization depends on your residence status and the investment sum placed in the country’s economic development.

 What is the Community Malta Agency?

 Community Malta Agency is a regulating agency that deals with all the administrative affairs of the CES policy.
 It holds considerable power to carry out extensive due diligence and background screenings of applicants for naturalization, and can demand from them full disclosure of assets.